• Skip to primary navigation

 • 1 tablespoon preserved lemon paste (see Notes for option on how to make your own, or ½ of a preserved lemon)

-• 1 large lemon (Juice only)
+• 1 lemon (large - Juice only)

 Instructions